Cross-domain Neural Pitch and Periodicity Estimation: Improving pitch and periodicity estimation

 \textbf{Train on frames without a pitch $\vert$} Prior methods were trained using only frames in which the ground truth annotations indicate that a pitch is present.
 However, a proper periodicity estimator must behave sensibly for audio without periodic structure (i.e., providing a low score).
 We include frames without pitch labels during training, setting their ground truth pitch bin to a random bin.
 This promotes a high-entropy uniform distribution in aperiodic regions, which we make use of for periodicity estimation in Section~\ref{sec:periodicity}.

 \textbf{Do not stop early $\vert$} Our baseline models are undertrained as a result of early stopping (Section~\ref{sec:crepe}).
-Our baseline models all stop when the validation accuracy has not improved for 16000 steps, where evaluation occurs every 500 steps.
+Our baseline models all stop when the validation accuracy has not improved for 16k steps, where evaluation occurs every 500 steps.
 This leads to significantly fewer training steps than training to convergence.
 Running training for an indefinite period, we find that the model converges closer to (or slightly before) 250k steps.
-We observe an insignificant amount of overfitting at or after convergence.

 \textbf{Do not normalize the input $\vert$} All baseline models normalize the input audio to have a mean of zero and a standard deviation of one.
 While this improves performance early in training, removing early stopping demonstrates that normalization slightly harms pitch and periodicity accuracy and marginally increases the amount of compute required.
 We omit this normalization.